BobrovAndrey/Bitrix24Parser/README.md

 ## How to use
 1. Clone or download
 2. Install latest version of [node.js](https://nodejs.org/en/)
-3. ```npm i got``` from your terminal in directory with Birtri24Parser
-4. Require necessary method from bitrix24Parser.js
+3. Require necessary method from bitrix24Parser.js
-5. Set incoming data from Bitrix24 webhook as variable
+4. Set incoming data from Bitrix24 webhook as variable
-6. Select on of available methods from "parser" object and call it with bitrix24 webhook data as function params
+5. Select on of available methods from "parser" object and call it with bitrix24 webhook data as function params

 #### Discord webhook usage example
  ```